up-csi-dev-training/assignment-2-github-Dox-Dev/README.md

 This assignment is all about GitHub.
 It is divided into two parts.

 ## Part 1: Share your Poem
 You will have to create a poem in `src/poem.txt` and push it to your repository.
-The poem must have at least **20** non-empty lines, including the title.
+The poem must have greater than **20** non-empty lines, including the title.
 Feel free to search for your favorite poems online.

 > [!NOTE]
 > Since the repository is generated publicly, it will be visible to other DTP participants.